Brian Acebo Prayer & Spiritual Life

-St. Luke presents a concise version with five petitions (Luke 11:2-4), while St. Matthew provides a more detailed form with seven petitions (Matthew 6:9-13).
-The Church has traditionally retained Matthew’s version in liturgical practice:
+St. Luke gives a shorter version with five petitions (Luke 11:2-4).
+St. Matthew gives the fuller form with seven (Matthew 6:9-13).
+The Church has traditionally retained Matthew's version in liturgical practice:

 Our Father who art in heaven,